PharmGKB/site-consortia/index.md

 permalink: index.html
 ---

-The [PGRN](https://www.pgrn.org) works with [PharmGKB](http://www.pharmgkb.org), which convenes consortia in areas where researchers agree to share data and knowlege to answer common questions in pharmacogenomics.
+The [PGRN](https://www.pgrn.org) works with [PharmGKB](http://www.pharmgkb.org), which convenes consortia in areas where researchers agree to share data and knowledge to answer common questions in pharmacogenomics.
 Contact [feedback@pharmgkb.org](mailto:feedback@pharmgkb.org) to learn more.

 **Please note that this site is in archival mode and is no longer being updated.**